nevdelap/ned/README.md

 # TL;DR

-**NOTE:** This section is new, so far I've just typed these in off the top of my head, some are not there yet, and I have not tested any of them, so there will be typos.
+**IMPORTANT NOTE:** The search capabilities of `ned` are not so interesting, you can do them all with `grep`.
+It is the replace that is interesting.
+Examples of searching are shown first, followed by examples of replacing.
+Replacing with `ned` is a very powerful way of doing bulk editing from the terminal.

 These examples use short options and search for 'dog' and replace with 'cat' wherever the example doesn't need a regular expression to demonstrate what it is doing.

-**IMPORTANT NOTE:** The search capabilities of `ned` are not interesting, you can do them all with `grep`.
-It is the replace that is its super power.
-Examples of searching are shown here first, before examples of replacing.

 #### Search non-hidden files in the current directory.
 ```